ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Daydream ready phones
 They are powerful, often also support ARCore and the VR quality with the second generation Daydream View is almost as good as GearVR.
 Daydream is a much more open platform compared to GearVR and runs on [multiple phones](https://vr.google.com/daydream/smartphonevr/phones/) which only need to meet the [hardware requirements](https://www.androidauthority.com/google-daydream-ready-phones-705245/) and the ok from Google or the device manufacturer to be supported.
 That said the S10 didn't seem to get Daydream support which is strange since it clearly has the capable hardware.
 It should be possible to root and force Daydream on the S10 or other ARCore ready phones but that trick comes which some risks and might not work for you in my case testing it on the S7 once it kind of worked but I had many issues making it unusable.
 If you are interested in how to force Daydream on your device have a look at [this](https://www.xda-developers.com/force-daydream-vr-compatibility/) and [this XDA developer post](https://forum.xda-developers.com/mobile-vr/google-daydream-vr/magisk-daydream-cardboard-enabler-nfc-t3917601).
 Currently, this project is working better on GearVR since resetting the view on Daydream is somewhat more complicated.
 This might change in the future if the issue can be solved.
+Since the Pixel 3 is one of the few phones which now supports 60fps tracking it might become one of the best phones for mobile VR with positional tracking and this should be further investigated.

 ### Most other phones
 Most phones out there do not support GearVR or Daydream and if you are not willing to mess with the system, your only option is Google Cardboard which is noticeably worse because of two factors.
 The lense quality of Cardboard lenses and the inferior Cardboard software.
 This project offers a Cardboard version but I recommend when you have the option to use a GearVR or Daydream project instead.